Skip to content

 The formal sema ceremony is structured around four selam (salutations), each representing a stage of the soul’s journey toward truth.

 The First Selam represents the human being’s recognition of their own servanthood and of the Creator’s absolute sovereignty.
-It is the moment of awakening, when the soul first becomes aware that it is not the center of existence.
+It is the moment the servant first becomes aware that he is not the center of existence, that all being rests on its Lord.
 This corresponds to the Quranic theme of the covenant of alast: “Am I not your Lord?”
 (7:172), to which the souls answered, “Yes, we bear witness.”

 The Second Selam represents rapture before the greatness of creation.
 The soul, having recognized its Lord, now perceives the majesty of what has been created.
 Every atom, every galaxy, every leaf and every ocean becomes a sign (ayah).
 The dervish turns faster, carried by wonder.

 The Third Selam represents the transformation of rapture into love, and of love into the purification of the ego (fana).
 This is the climax of the spiritual journey.
 The individual will dissolves.
-What remains is not nothingness but clarity: the soul, freed from the distortions of ego, perceives reality as it is.
+What remains is clarity: the soul, freed from the distortions of the ego, perceives reality as it truly is.
 The Creator-creation distinction remains real throughout.
-Fana is not destruction of the self but its purification.
+Fana does not destroy the self; it purifies it.
 The dross burns away; the gold remains.

 The Fourth Selam represents the return.
 The soul, having been purified, returns to the world to serve.
 This is baqa, subsistence after annihilation.
 The dervish comes back to daily life, but they come back transformed.
 They carry what they have received into the marketplace, the family, the community.
 The fourth selam corresponds to the Quranic address: “O soul at peace, return to your Lord” (89:27-28).